Information About SSA's Hearings and Appeals Operations

 In addition to OHO's and OARO’s case processing and adjudication components, three operational/administrative support components also support the hearings and appeals mission.

-- The Office of Electronic Services and Systems Integration provides technology support, advances cutting-edge electronic services, and oversees systems security.
+- The Office of Electronic Services and Systems Integration (OESSI) provides support for all issues pertaining to the integration of electronic disability initiatives into OHO’s business processes, administers information technology advances cutting-edge electronic services, and oversees systems security.